Harshethabm9/Library-Management-System-project/README.md

 5. **Reporting & Analytics:**
    - Show all the books issued, borrowed and track all the books availabel in the library.

+## Getting Started

+To get started with the Library Management System, follow these steps:

+1. **Install Dependencies:**
+   - Install Python/C++ and required libraries.

+2. **Clone Repository:**
+   - Clone the project repository from [repository link].

+3. **Run the Application:**
+   - Execute the main application file and you will see all the input and output in the console.

+## Few Gilmpse of the project